- IU Health Center 4th Floor

 Counseling and Psychological Services (CAPS) and Sexual Assault Crisis Service (SACS) offers a wide variety of services beyond individual counseling, because we want to help students feel better, faster.
 We strongly encourage students to take advantage of these FREE services in-between individual counseling appointments, or even if they’ve never been to CAPS/SACS.
 Parents/guardians can help their students by encouraging them to try out these options.

-All dates and times for workshops/groups listed below can be found on our Spring 2019 semester group offerings.
+All dates and times for workshops/groups listed below can be found on our Fall 2019 semester group offerings.

 Free Drop-In Workshops